-The indicator light will remain ON until the malfunction has been corrected.
+The warning lamp will remain ON until the malfunction has been corrected.
+Vehicle can be driven to end of shift.
+Call for service.

-A diagnostic code will be stored in the memory and the indicator can be used to identify the problem.
-Refer to Appendix D "DDEC V Diagnostic Codes".
+A diagnostic code will be stored in the memory and the lamp can be used to identify the problem.
+Refer to Appendix D under "DDEC VI Diagnostic Codes".

+STOP ENGINE

-STOP Engine
+STOP Engine (Red Stop Lamp)

-Illuminates when the ignition switch is ON as a light bulb and DDEC system check.
-The indicator should go OFF after five seconds.

-If the indicator remains illuminated after five seconds or comes ON sometime after starting the engine, the DDEC system has detected a major problem.
+Illuminates when a potential engine damaging fault is detected.
 Immediately park the coach in a safe place and stop the engine.

-An audible alert signal also informs the driver of this condition.
+Flashes when Engine Protection Shutdown occurs.
 When a problem is detected, the engine power will automatically begin to decrease gradually, followed by full shutdown after 30 seconds.

-The engine emergency shutdown may be bypassed by using the "Engine Stop Override" switch on the L.H. lower control panel.
+The Engine Protection Shutdown may be bypassed by using the "Engine Stop Override" switch on the L.H. lower control panel.
+Use only in order to move the vehicle to a safe parking place and then shutdown the engine.
+Call for service.

 Once the engine is stopped, it cannot be restarted until the problem has been corrected.
 A diagnostic code will be stored in memory.
 The STOP engine indicator can be used to identify the problem.
-Refer to Appendix D "DDEC V Diagnostic Codes".
+Refer to Appendix D under "DDEC VI Diagnostic Codes".